HELGI'S EARLY LIFE

 She died in her former nursery, surrounded by the beautiful gardens of her own creation, on 29 August 2005.

-Then Helgi returned to Estonia at long last.
+Helgi then returned to Estonia at long last.
 Her ashes were buried beside her parents in the Sangaste cemetery.

-Photograph by Ivar Leidus, from Wikimedia Commons
+Sangaste Cemetery gate and boundary wall Photograph by Ivar Leidus, from Wikimedia Commons | | | |

 On 27 October 2006, the University of Tartu compensated for Helgi for her lack of formal qualifications by appointing her a Honorary Member.
-The University's Institute of Molecular and Cell Biology says, "It is a great honor for our institute that two persons, who have significantly contributed to the achievement of the statutory goal of the University of Tartu, among other things with significant financial support, have been appointed honorary members of the University of Tartu."
+The University's Institute of Molecular and Cell Biology says, "It is a great honor (sic) for our institute that two persons, who have

 I would have thought that Helgi's undergraduate education at that University plus her career as a plant breeder should have been enough to earn her that honour.
 However, it is likely that a donation of 3 million Estonian kroons, worth more than $300,000 in Australian currency and probably from her estate, to the Institute would have helped too.